silveltman/fulldev-ui/src/lib/base/README.md

 2. Always use dynamic expressions within the class="... {place here}" for assigning attributes or classes based on component properties.
 This gives greater flexibility, because components for example do not accept the class:myclass={} syntax

+3. Always export className as class and include it in class="..."

 ### Story
 1. Import types
 2. Import component